How to create and work with microclimates in the garden

 From a macro perspective, microclimates are often noted when looking at urban and rural settings.
 In the urban setting, things like the asphalt, concrete and buildings absorb the energy of the sun, heating up and then releasing that heat back into the air.
 This results in higher urban temperatures than those in rural settings.
 In the rural settings, factors like proximity to water may cool down the air, resulting in more moderate climates at times, which is advantageous to areas with high summer temperatures.
 Water bodies like lakes, ponds, reservoirs and streams not only affect temperature levels, but also humidity levels (more water in the air).

 The soil itself can cause climatic variances as well, mostly due to the amount of moisture absorbed and then evaporated back into the air.
 Clay soils retain more moisture than sandy soils and can affect the humidity and air temperatures of an area.
-Knowing the composition of your soil (sand, silt and clay) will provide a baseline for the effect it can have.
+Soil color will also have an affect on the temperature and radiated light.
+All of these can be mitigated with mulching and soil amendments.

 The slope of the land is another factor that can affect climates, with some areas receiving more sun radiation than others.
 As the days get shorter and the sun sits lower in the sky, shadows can lengthen and block out entire portions of beds.
 Therefore, it’s a good idea to place garden structures further apart during these times to allow for more direct sun exposure.
 Sometimes, the wind can whip up and around slopes, damaging plants.
 Areas like this should be treated like any high wind area; setting up wind-blocks, either naturally or synthetically, can help protect plants and infrastructure.
 Even though strong winds may not directly kill plants, they can stunt growth or otherwise set the plant back.